-Medication and Substance Overuse.
-About a third of persistent headaches -- whether chronic migraine or tension-type -- are medication-overuse headaches.
-These are the result of a rebound effect caused by the regular overuse of headache medications.
+About a third of persistent headaches, including chronic migraine and tension-type, are medication-overuse headaches.
+They result from a rebound effect caused by the overuse of headache medications.
 Nearly any type of headache medication can produce this effect.
+This is true for medications that contain caffeine.
 Headaches can also occur after withdrawing from caffeine, nicotine, or alcohol.

-Dental Problems.
-Jaw clenching or teeth grinding, especially during sleep, are signs of temporomandibular joint dysfunction (TMJ, also known as TMD).
+Jaw clenching or teeth grinding, during sleep, are signs of temporomandibular joint (TMJ) dysfunction.
 TMJ pain can occur in the ear, cheek, temples, neck, or shoulders.
 This condition often coexists with chronic tension headache.
-Some patients with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.
+Some people with TMJ dysfunction may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.

 Tension-type headaches are the most common type of headache.
 Nearly everyone has at least one tension-type headache during their lifetime.
 Episodic tension-type headaches are far more common than chronic tension-type headaches.

-Gender.
-Tension-type headaches are more common among women than men.
+Tension-type headaches are slightly more common in women than men.

-Age.
-Tension-type headaches are most likely to occur among people in their 40s.
+Tension-type headaches are most likely to occur among people in their 30s.
 They tend to occur less as people become older.

-Headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13.
-Children with tension-type headaches may also suffer from an emotional disorder.
+Tension-type headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13, and occurring in as many as 48% of children according to some studies.
+Children with tension-type headaches often suffer from an accompanying emotional or psychological disorder.